mostafatalebi/dynamic-params/README.md

 ## Dynamic Params
-This package allows you to manage your parameters of any type, while allowing you to use different sources of data (now, only internal and args)
+This package allows you to manage your parameters of any type, while allowing you to use different sources of data (now, only internal and args), scan them based on a pattern or iterate through them ans apply a callback,

 #### Tables of Contents
 1. [Import](#import)